 I’ll assess this tactically, not politically.
 Politically, the left is presently split into two highly visible factions: far and moderate.
 These two factions are far from new, but they’re intensely pronounced right now, and intensely at odds with one another.
 The far left, embodied by the likes of Bernie Sanders and Alexandria Ocasio-Cortez, is gunning for a disruption of the machinations of capitalism, complete with universal healthcare, an embrace of renewable energy, and a dismantling of systemic social and racial injustice.
-The moderate left, embodied by the likes of Joe Biden and John Hickenlooper, has overlapping interests with their far-left counterparts, but are going to be more vanilla (I use the word with intention) in their approach to them: better jobs and wages instead of taking apart capitalism, curbing climate change instead of replacing our energy sources, tinkering with the machine instead of conceptualizing a new one.
+The moderate left, embodied by the likes of Joe Biden and John Hickenlooper, has overlapping interests with their far-left counterparts, but is going to be more vanilla (I use the word with intention) in their approach to them: better jobs and wages instead of taking apart capitalism, curbing climate change instead of replacing our energy sources, tinkering with the machine instead of conceptualizing a new one.

 The far left can win with mobilization: If young, minority, and disadvantaged communities can be persuaded to make their way to the polls, they’ll make for a major voice that can be heard.
 The moderate left can win by converting independents: i.e., winning back those white, blue collar voters who might have once swung for Obama yet then ended up turning out for Trump.
 Where one sits on the left is by many measures proportional to how disturbing one finds Trump.
 If one is revolted by his narcissism, repelled by his far-right pandering, and chilled by the numerous sexual assault allegations against him, one is likely to have planted one’s political flag as far away from Trump’s as possible (i.e., in the green — word intended — ground of the far left).
 If one sees his ascent more as an f-you to political correctness and a wrench thrown recklessly into the works of the establishment, one is likely to regard him with more patience, as more pawn than king.